SamvritSrinath/COGS108_Repo/README.md

-# COGS108_Repo
-For Assignment 1 of COGS 108 FA24 - Samvrit Srinath
+This is the ReadMe file for the COGS108_Repo for Samvrit Srinath PID A17436822.